red-collar-official/flutter_kore/README.md

 Examples can be found [here](./examples).

-There is small basic example with all basic components, example on using navigation and example of connecting database.
+There are small basic example with all basic components, example on using navigation and example of connecting database.

 ### Docs